Workshops

 • Location: JHB 616

-The second mandatory paid sessions for TAs on their first appointments are divided between a workshop for TAs in English Literature courses and a workshop for TAs in Creative Writing courses.
+The second mandatory paid sessions for TAs on their first appointment are divided between a workshop for TAs in English Literature courses and a workshop for TAs in Creative Writing courses.

-Second mandatory paid session for Teaching Assistants on their first appointment in English Literature (not Creative Writing) courses
+Second mandatory paid session for Teaching Assistants on their first appointment in an English Literature (not Creative Writing) course.

-Second mandatory paid session for Teaching Assistants on their first appointment in Creative Writing courses
+Second mandatory paid session for Teaching Assistants on their first appointment in a Creative Writing course.

-Hosted by Professor Alan Ackerman (Associate Director, PhD), the workshop will address the Special Fields (SF) process and provide advice that will help students design their reading list and prepare for the exam.
+Hosted by Professor Alan Ackerman (Associate Director, PhD) with Dan White (Director of Graduate Studies), the workshop will address the Special Fields Examination (SFE) process and provide advice to help students design their reading list and prepare for the exam.

 This workshop is open ONLY to students from the Department of English at the University of Toronto.